-- The British Government explanation for V-2 impacts was that the explosions were accidental ones caused by leaking Gas Mains.
-Contrary to popular belief, this was mostly aimed at the Nazis, in hopes of leading them to believe the V-2 rockets were landing short of their intended targets.
+- The official British government explanation for V-2 impacts was that the explosions were accidental and caused by leaking gas mains.
+Contrary to popular belief, they weren't trying to fool the British public, but rather the Germans, whom they were already feeding inaccurate impact reports.
 Incidentally, legend has it that one landed near a bar where the British Interplanetary Society were having a meeting, and they figured out what had really happened rather quickly.